Grilled Balsamic Strawberries are a great way to showcase fresh berries. Who else loves strawberry season?

 - Cooking times will vary depending on the size of the strawberries and the heat of the grill.
 Usually about 5 minutes for side for nice big berries.

-Once the grilled strawberries were ready, I simply drizzled the glaze over the berries and called it dessert.
-The combination of the sweet berries, a hint of chocolate and a nice hit of espresso balsamic (along with the perfect glass of white wine) was the perfect end to our bbq party.
+Once the grilled fruit is ready, simply drizzle the glaze over the berries and called it dessert.
+The combination of the sweet berries, a hint of chocolate, and a nice hit of espresso balsamic (along with the perfect glass of white wine) was the perfect end to our bbq party.

 Strawberries and balsamic go hand in hand, but it doesn’t have to stop there.
-You could also serve these grilled strawberries with some vanilla ice cream if you prefer.
-Desserts with strawberries in the summer are always a hit.
+You could also serve these grilled fruit skewers with some vanilla ice cream if you prefer.

 Another way to serve them is simply giving them a squeeze of fresh lemon juice and a light dusting of icing sugar.
 What a great topping for pancakes these would be.